agile-alliance-brazil/agile-brazil-hotsite/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

     Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+## Deploying

+The deployment of this website relies on code *and* some pretty extensive configuration of Github webhooks and integrations.
+The specifics are unknown to this author but check the procedures below.

+While following the steps below, check CircleCI (https://app.circleci.com/pipelines/github/agile-alliance-brazil/agile-brazil-hotsite) for deployment status in either environment.

+### To staging

+Whenever you push code to the `develoment` branch, it triggers the CircleCI pipeline.
+Check it out at http://staging.agilebrazil.com/

+### To prod

+* After checking that staging is ok, open a pull request into `master` from `development`.
+* Then ask a fellow commiter to review your PR, and make the necessary fixes.
+* When they approve it, Mergify will automatically merge it to `master`.
+* A couple minutes later, it should be fine.

 ## 🧐 What's inside?